Postgraduate research course

 - Presentation and dissemination of students’ work (publications, exhibitions, etc.)

-Opportunity for teaching experience: students can lead one workshop each year to ENSAD Nancy’s visual communication students.
+Opportunity for teaching experience: students can lead workshops to ENSAD Nancy’s students.